-Full copies of all submissions received are forwarded to the proponent and may be made available for public inspection unless confidentiality is requested.
+Full copies of all submissions received are forwarded to the proponent and may be made available for public inspection.

 The South Australian Government's Mineral Resources Division will assess the submissions received and may require the proponent to respond to issues raised before the assessment of the mining proposal can proceed.

 The Mineral Resources Division may require the proponent to submit a response document and this will be assessed by the Division.
 The response document may also be made available to the public.

 Submissions may be quoted in the response document submitted by the proponent.

 The Minister will consider the mining proposal, submissions received and the response document when assessing the application.
 If the lease is granted, conditions will be attached to the lease.
 Often these conditions will include matters that have been raised by public submissions.

 The time from closing of submissions to finalisation of the Government's assessment report is usually between 1–3 months depending upon the scale and complexity of the proposal.

 The Mineral Resources Division will send an acknowledgement letter to people who have made submissions if the submission contains contact details.